scalacenter/scala-advent-of-code/docs/2024/puzzles/day15.md

     val robotCol: Int)
 ```

-*NB:* We use `ArraySeq`s instead of `Array`s to guarantee that we don’t accidentally mutate them in our program while still getting constant-time random access.
+*NB:* We use `collection.immutable.ArraySeq`s instead of `Array`s to guarantee that we don’t accidentally mutate them in our program. `ArraySeq`, like `Array` but unlike `Seq`, guarantees constant-time random access (we’ll be doing that a lot) and benefits from the fact that the size of the collection never changes.

 ### Part 1

 We start with the parser.
 First, we’ll need a way to create `Direction` and `WarehouseCell` objects from their `Char` representations.
-We could either write a simple pattern matcher:
+We could either write a simple pattern match:

 ```scala
 object Direction: